Beasssss/Discord-Bot-Dm/README.md

 2. Edit the config.json file to suit your servers needs.

+3. Open the directory where the "bot.py" and "config.js" is and type "cmd" to open the command prompt in that specific directory.

-3. Run the bot with the following command:
+4. Run the bot with the following command in cmd prompt:

  `python bot.py`